crnk-project/crnk-example/README.md

   `build.gradle` file and the capturing based on `AsciidocCaptureModule` within the test cases.
 - Support for facetted search by applying `crnk-data-facets`. `MovieEntity.year` as been marked as being facetted with `@Facet`.
   See `http://127.0.0.1:8080/api/facet?filter[resourceType]=movie`.
+- `MovieRepository` provides an interface for the `MovieRepositoryImpl` which allows type-safe access to movie result lists in `CrnkClient`.
+- `MovieRepository` makes use of `HasMoreResourcesMetaInformation` through a custom `MovieList` type.
+This triggers the use of a previous/next paging strategy, rather than always computing the total count in a second, potentially expensive query.

 The `TestDataLoader` will automatically setup some test data upon start.